By Ernst Lamothe Jr.

 2. Well-woman exams

 A well-woman exam is one of the most important steps that women of all ages can take to protect their health.
 This is an annual preventive screening of breast and gynecological diseases.
-During the visit, your doctor will discuss your health and lifestyle behaviors and will perform a physical exam of your breast and pelvis.
+During the visit, your doctor will discuss your health and lifestyle behaviors and will perform a gynecological exam.

 “This is an excellent opportunity to maintain a healthy lifestyle and learn to minimize health risk,” said Katz.
 “We can screen anything from blood pressure and lipids to diabetes, thyroids and heart disease risk.